-♦ Travel along the Radstock to Frome road.
-Take the road ‘Manor Road’, and follow it through.
-It will change into ‘Church Road’.
-Continue to follow around the bends and down into the valley.
-It will merge into another road from the right, take this.
+♦ Travel along the Radstock to Frome road and then take Manor Road.
+It will eventually change into Church Road.
+Continue to follow this road down into the valley.
+It will merge into another road from the right.
+Take this road.

 ♦ Ref: 51.29599°N, 2.42530°W

 FIND FREQUENCY: ♦♦♦♦ – The plants and insects at Writhlington are very well preserved and were plentiful.
 The only problem is that this site has been over collected, so you will have to dig for them, because the surface spoil has been picked over by many collectors over the years.

 CHILDREN: ♦♦ – Because access to this location requires crossing a dangerous bridge, it is not suitable for families.
 It is also a long walk.

 ACCESS: ♦♦ – Finding this location can be a real challenge and it is also difficult to get to due to a dangerous bridge crossing.
 It is tucked in the woods with several footpaths and you can easily take the wrong one.
 Parking is also quite tight, with only one space for a small car.

 TYPE: – The mine from which the spoil came is now disused, but a lot of the area is covered in overgrown spoil heaps.
 Beneath the surface are plant remains waiting to be uncovered.
 It may look like just another old disused overgrown tip which once produced good specimens, but it still does produce a few good specimens providing you work for them.